aws/aws-sdk-js-v3/clients/client-transfer/README.md

 Amazon Web Services helps you seamlessly migrate your file transfer workflows to Transfer Family by integrating with existing authentication systems, and providing DNS routing with Amazon Route 53 so nothing changes for your customers and partners, or their applications.
-With your data in Amazon S3, you can use it with Amazon Web Services for processing, analytics, machine learning, and archiving.
+With your data in Amazon S3, you can use it with Amazon Web Services services for processing, analytics, machine learning, and archiving.
 Getting started with Transfer Family is easy since there is no infrastructure to buy and set up.</p>